WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 we should add a "parameterised binary content" type.
 {:#parameterised-binary}

-Should the certUrl and validityUrl be lists so that intermediates can offer a cache without losing the original URLs?
+Should the cert-url and validity-url be lists so that intermediates can offer a cache without losing the original URLs?
 Putting lists in dictionary fields is more complex than {{?I-D.ietf-httpbis-header-structure}} allows, so they're single items for now.